|Page 1 of 3:|| |

 the deprivations of his own childhood, and viewers can share in his

-The film's most unforgettable sequence comes when Officer Charlie, dressed in a Keystone Cop style uniform as he nervously walks his beat for the first time, suddenly comes face-to-face with this ogre several times his size.
+The film's most unforgettable sequence comes when Officer Charlie, dressed in a Keystone Cop style uniform as he nervously walks his beat for the first time, suddenly comes face-to-face with Campbell, an ogre several times his size.
 The scene is filmed in a single lengthy take, beginning with a tracking shot as Charlie strolls down the sidewalk, encounters the bully, and then tries to stand up to him.
 The bully, who appears to be made of granite, becomes increasingly sure of himself as Charlie falters.
-When Charlie finally resorts to clubbing him over the head it has no effect whatever; in fact, the bully impassively offers his head for more clubbing, just to demonstrate how little it bothers him.
+When Charlie finally resorts to clubbing him over the head, the blows have no effect whatever; in fact, the bully impassively offers his head for more clubbing, just to demonstrate how little it bothers him.
 Charlie tries to flee, but the bully yanks him back and starts toying with him, like a cat tormenting a mouse before moving in for the kill.
 Scary, right?
-Well it's funny in the movie, but scary too, and it comes as a relief when Charlie (in an iconic moment as familiar as Harold Lloyd dangling from the clock) resourcefully uses a nearby gas lamp to subdue the bully-- temporarily, anyway.
+Well it's funny in the movie, but scary too, and it comes as a relief when Charlie (in an iconic moment as familiar as Harold Lloyd dangling from the clock) resourcefully uses a nearby gas lamp to subdue the bully -- temporarily, anyway.

 Easy Street starts with Charlie with as a poor, destitute tramp.
 After